 Yuanyuan 'Alvin' Zhou joined Brown University as Assistant Professor (Research) of Engineering in July 2016.
 He received his Ph.D. in Engineering from Brown University in June 2016.
-He holds a B.S. in Materials Science & Engineering from Xi’an Jiaotong University, and dual M.S. degrees in Materials Science & Engineering from Xi’an Jiaotong University and in Chemistry from Korea Research Institute of Chemical Technology.
+He holds a B.S. in Materials Science & Engineering from Xi’an Jiaotong University, and dual M.S. degrees in Materials Science & Engineering from Xi’an Jiaotong University and Chemistry from Korea Research Institute of Chemical Technology.
+He also has worked as an Intern in National Renewable Energy Laboratory from Oct.
+2014 to May 2016.
 His current research has been funded by NSF, ONR, and DURIP awards.

-His research focus on the fundamental materials-science topics of (opto)electronic and electrochemical ceramics (e.g. perovskites, halides, oxides, chalcogenides) for energy harvesting, storage and conversion.
-The topics include, but are not limited to, synthesis/processing, microstructure evolution, microscopic characterization, grain-boundary phenomena, nano-/quantum behaviors, crystal chemistry, properties (optoelectronic, electrochemical, dielectric, mechanical, etc.), and device engineering/mechanisms.
+Dr. Zhou's research focuses on probing composition-microstructure-property-performance relationships of new-generation functional inorganic materials (perovskites and beyond) for energy harvesting, storage and conversion.
+The topics include, but are not limited to, synthesis/processing, grain-boundary phenomena, nanoscience, crystal chemistry, properties (optoelectronic, electrochemical, dielectric, mechanical, etc.), and device functions.

-The main applications of the research interests are:
+The main device applications of the research interests are: